Numerics88/n88ParaViewPlugins/Build-Linux.md

 ## Build on Debian 7

-I have not successfully build ParaView on Debian 6, as claimed on http://www.paraview.org/Wiki/ParaView/Binaries#Linux-x64 .
+I have not successfully built ParaView on Debian 6, as claimed on http://www.paraview.org/Wiki/ParaView/Binaries#Linux-x64 .
 However, Debian 7 works.
-And judging by the system libraries that the binary distribution ParaView links against, I believe that Kitware does also in fact use Debian 7.
+And judging by the system libraries that the binary distribution of ParaView links against, I believe that Kitware does also in fact use Debian 7.

-It might also be possible to use a newer distro of Linux, but then the plugins will be linked against newer versions of the standard system libraries, and can't be used with older distros.
+It might also be possible to use a newer distro of Linux, but then the plugins will be linked against more recent versions of the standard system libraries, and can't be used with older distros.

 Since Debian 7 is probably not your day-to-day installation of Linux, he easiest thing is to run